No Child Left Behind Act: Criticisms of standardized testing

 Many teachers who practice "teaching to the test" misinterpret the educational outcomes the tests are designed to measure.
 On two state tests, New York and Michigan, and the National Assessment of Educational Progress (NAEP) almost two-thirds of eighth graders missed math word problems that required an application of the Pythagorean theorem to calculate the distance between two points.
 The teachers correctly anticipated the content of the tests, but incorrectly assumed each test would present simplistic items rather than higher-order items.

 Another problem is that outside influences often affect student performance.
 Students who struggle to take tests may perform well using another method of learning such as project-based learning.
 Sometimes, factors such as home life can affect test performance.
 Basing performance on one test inaccurately measures student success overall.
-No Child Left Behind has failed to account for all these factors.
+Critics stated that No Child Left Behind failed to account for all these factors.

 Those opposed to the use of testing to determine educational achievement prefer alternatives such as subjective teacher opinions, classwork, and performance-based assessments.

 Under No Child Left Behind, schools and teachers were held almost exclusively accountable for levels of student performance.
-But that meant that even schools that were making great strides with students were still labeled as "failing" just because the students had not yet made it all the way to a "proficient" level of achievement.
+This meant that schools that were greatly improving were still labeled as "failing" because the students had not yet made it to a "proficient" level of achievement.
 Since 2005, the U.S. Department of Education has approved 15 states to implement growth model pilots.
 Each state adopted one of four distinct growth models: Trajectory, Transition Tables, Student Growth Percentiles, and Projection.

 The incentives for improvement also may cause states to lower their official standards.
 Because each state can produce its own standardized tests, a state can make its statewide tests easier to increase scores.
 Missouri, for example, improved testing scores but openly admitted that they lowered the standards.
-A 2007 study by the U.S. Dept. of Education indicates that the observed differences in states' reported scores is largely due to differences in the stringency of their standards.
+A 2007 study by the U.S. Department of Education indicates that the observed differences in states' reported scores is largely due to differences in the stringency of their standards.

 Intended effects on curriculum and standards

 Improvement over local standards

-Many argue that local government had failed students, necessitating federal intervention to remedy issues like teachers teaching outside their areas of expertise, and complacency in the face of continually failing schools.
-Some local governments, notably that of New York state, have supported NCLB provisions, because local standards failed to provide adequate oversight over special education, and NCLB would let them use longitudinal data more effectively to monitor Adequate Yearly Progress (AYP).
-States all over the United States have shown improvements in their progress as an apparent result of NCLB.
-For example, Wisconsin ranks first of all fifty states plus the District of Columbia, with ninety-eight percent of its schools achieving No Child Left Behind standards.
+Many argued that local government had failed students, necessitating federal intervention to remedy issues like teachers teaching outside their areas of expertise, and complacency in the face of continually failing schools.
+Some local governments, notably that of New York state, supported NCLB provisions because local standards failed to provide adequate oversight over special education while NCLB would let them use longitudinal data more effectively to monitor Adequate Yearly Progress (AYP).